Death of Harry Dunn: Criminal prosecution and civil litigation

+An independent review, published on 18 June 2025, criticised the senior leadership of Northamptonshire Police for their handling of the case.
+Following the report, a statement from Assistant Chief Constable Emma James was issued saying: "On behalf of Northamptonshire Police, I want to apologise to Harry's family for what is now clear was a failure on our part to do the very best for the victim in this case, Harry, and his family who fought tirelessly in the years that followed to achieve justice for him."
+On 19 June, Dunn's family submitted a formal complaint over the conduct of former Chief Constable Nick Adderley for multiple failures, including giving inaccurate public statements about the legal immunity of Anne Sacoolas.

 Diplomatic immunity for RAF Croughton staff and families

-On 21 October 2019 the UK Foreign Secretary, Dominic Raab, claimed that according to "arrangements" agreed upon by the US and the UK in 1995, the spouses and children of US intelligence officers at RAF Croughton were considered part of the US embassy and thus eligible for diplomatic immunity under the terms of the Vienna Convention, even though the officers themselves were deemed ineligible to claim diplomatic immunity for criminal behaviour outside the base.
+On 21 October 2019 the British Foreign Secretary, Dominic Raab, claimed that according to "arrangements" agreed upon by the US and the UK in 1995, the spouses and children of US intelligence officers at RAF Croughton were considered part of the US embassy and thus eligible for diplomatic immunity under the terms of the Vienna Convention, even though the officers themselves were deemed ineligible to claim diplomatic immunity for criminal behaviour outside the base.
 The accuracy and legal validity of this claim has been strongly challenged by others.

 On 22 July 2020 it was widely reported that the UK and US governments had agreed to close the "loophole" in the arrangement that allegedly provided immunity from criminal prosecution for the family of US staff (though not retroactively).
 The precise legal nature of those arrangements, however, remains unexplained.
 The US State Department said the amendment was a "reflection of our especially close relationship" with the UK.
 The Shadow Foreign Secretary, Lisa Nandy, said that Labour would "push for a full inquiry" into the case.